Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Utility Experiments

-We study the effectiveness of \textsc{rapt} in improving utility.
-We shall use embedding of the backbone LLM as the embedding model to perform text-to-text privatization. \paragraph{Datasets.} We evaluate our approach on the following datasets: Stanford Sentiment Treebank (\textsc{SST})~\cite{socher2013recursive}, Quora Question Pairs (\textsc{QQP})~\cite{chen2018quora}, and the UK section of the Trustpilot Sentiment (\textsc{TP-UK})~\cite{hovy2015user}.
-We use accuracy scores as evaluation metrics for the three tasks. \paragraph{Results.} Table~\ref{tab:main_exp} shows the results of \textsc{prompt tuning} and \textsc{prefix-tuning} with privacy protection on three downstream tasks.
-With smaller $\eta$, text-to-text privatization offers stronger privacy guarantees but inevitably hurts the performance of downstream tasks.\footnote{Please note that the value of privacy parameter $\eta$ is not directly comparable for different LLMs because the average distance between two words in the embedding space is different for different LLMs.} Without using privatized token reconstruction, we can see that both \textsc{prompt tuning} and \textsc{prefix-tuning} perform poorly across all tasks and LLMs even with the weakest privacy protection (the largest $\eta$), which indicates that prompt tuning methods are sensitive to random perturbations imposed by text-to-text privatization.
-By introducing the privatized token reconstruction task, the performance of two prompt tuning methods is significantly improved across tasks and LLMs.
-The results suggest that privatized token reconstruction is very effective in improving the performance of prompt tuning methods when trained on privatized data.
-The results coincide with our intuition that using reconstruction can help LLMs learn better representations.
+Table~\ref{tab:main_exp} shows the results of \textsc{prompt tuning}, \textsc{prefix-tuning}, \textsc{adapter}, and \textsc{fine-tuning} with and without privacy protection on three NLU tasks.
+We give word replacement probabilities for different privacy parameter $\eta$ in Table~\ref{tab:replacement_rate}, which serves as an intuitive measure for comparing the degree of privacy protection between different $\eta$.
+Note that our proposed \textsc{rapt} approach \textit{incorporates both PCT2T privatization and privatized token reconstruction}.
+The columns with $\eta=+\infty$ represent results without privacy protection.

-To investigate whether our approach is still effective on a larger language model, we further conduct experiments on the SST dataset using the T5$_{\textrm{3B}}$ LLM.
-These experiments are conducted on a machine with one NVIDIA A40 GPU.
-Table~\ref{tab:T5-3b} shows the results.
-We also observe significant improvements when introducing privatized token reconstruction.
-The results confirm that our approach is effective regardless of the size of the LLM.
+From Table~\ref{tab:main_exp}, we have the following observations: First, with smaller $\eta$, text-to-text privatization (both T2T and PCT2T) offers stronger privacy guarantees but it inevitably hurts the performance of downstream tasks.
+Second, when adopting T2T privatization, we can see that both \textsc{prompt tuning} and \textsc{prefix-tuning} perform poorly across all tasks and LLMs even with the weakest privacy protection (the largest $\eta$), which indicates that prompt tuning methods are sensitive to random perturbations imposed by text-to-text privatization.
+Third, using PCT2T privatization instead of T2T privatization consistently improves the performance across different choices of $\eta$, which indicates the effectiveness of PCT2T in preserving the syntactic and semantics of the original sentence.
+Fourth, by further introducing the privatized token reconstruction task, the performance of all four methods is significantly improved across tasks and LLMs.
+Adding token reconstruction cannot bring further improvements when $\eta=+\infty$.
+This is because reconstructing plain tokens becomes trivial in the absence of privacy protection.